TwiztedDesign/template-farm-documentation/docs/ai_generator.md

 * Alternatively, you can request simpler elements like:
 "Add a table with 3 rows and 4 columns at the bottom of the page."

-3. Follow instruction below if you want to add an AI generated asset to the template and click “Generate Asset.”
+3. Follow instruction below if you want to add an AI asset to the template and click “Generate Asset.”
 Note: this is optional and if you do not select “Generate Asset” the system will create a template with placeholders

 4. Once ready, click the **"Generate"** button.

 ### Important to note:

-* The system will never delete your work.
+* The platform will never delete your work.
 Any new layers created by the AI will be added on top of your existing layers.

-* The system will organize these layers based on their type and add them to your **Elements List** on the right-hand side.
+* The platform will organize these layers based on their type and add them to your **Elements List** on the right-hand side.

 * You can rename, delete, edit, or manage these layers just like any other layers in your design.